 Our telepsychiatry resources have a new webpage, including a 37-minute “Let’s Talk” video on telepsychiatry, which can be accessed at prms.com/telepsych.
 In the new video (non-CME), we offer an overview of the many complex issues involved in the provision of telepsychiatry.

-November Fact vs. Fiction Resource
+Fact vs. Fiction Resource

 I will be retiring from practice soon and have decided to give my paper charts to the patients.
 I’ve researched record storage options; when I mentioned to a colleague the outrageous cost, they shared their plan to eliminate that cost by giving the record to the patient.
 I really like this solution because in addition to saving money, I will not have to deal with requests for records.
 Upon researching further, quite a few retiring psychiatrists are doing this, so I feel this is an appropriate plan.